Cost to Pave a Driveway

 How Much to Pave a Driveway

 The average cost to pave a driveway varies based on your needs, materials, and if you plan to do it yourself or not.
-As a ballpark estimate though, you should plan to spend at least $2,000 on a quality driveway installation.
+As a ballpark estimate though, you should plan to spend at least $2,000 on a quality paver driveway contractors.